codersforcauses/elucidate/documentation/docs/backend/userAPI.md

 **Notes:**

 * Still to do:
-    * Need to workout how to make sure it checks that no duplicate emails are added
+    * Need to work out how to make sure it checks that no duplicate emails are added
     * Need to make email required field
     * Need to update fields when I know what all of them are
-    * Update markdown to include any user creation into a default group so they only have certain priviledges
+    * Update markdown to include any user creation into a default group, so they only have certain privileges